-The WIA also confers powers on Ofwat or the Secretary of State to impose financial penalties on Regulated Companies and the new licensees introduced by the Water Act.
-In certain circumstances, Ofwat and the Secretary of State have the power to penalise such a company up to 10 per cent. of its turnover from the preceding 12 months.
+The WIA also confers powers on Ofwat or the Secretary of State to impose financial penalties on Regulated Companies and the licensees introduced by the Water Act.
+In certain circumstances, Ofwat and the Secretary of State have the power to fine such a company up to 10 per cent. of its turnover from the preceding 12 months.
 These circumstances include a failure to comply with licence conditions, standards of performance or other obligations.
 The penalty must also be reasonable in all the circumstances.
-In 2007,

-Ofwat imposed a penalty of £8.5 million on United Utilities Water Plc for non-compliant trading arrangements with associate companies in breach of condition F of its licence.
+In 2007, Ofwat imposed a penalty of £8.5 million on United Utilities Water Plc for non-compliant trading arrangements with associate companies in breach of condition F of its licence.
 In February 2008, Ofwat penalised SWS a total of £20.3 million for breaching Condition J and/or M of the Licence in respect of regulatory reporting.
 In April 2008, Ofwat imposed a penalty on Severn Trent Water of 3 per cent. of its turnover (£35.8 million) for breaching the same conditions of its licence.
 In that same month it also imposed a penalty on Thames Water Utilities Limited of 0.7 per cent. of its turnover (£9.7 million), again for breaching the same conditions of its licence.
 In October 2008, Ofwat penalised Tendring Hundred Water Services £42,000 for breaching condition M of its licence by submitting unreliable, inaccurate and incomplete information to Ofwat.
 In March 2010, Ofwat accepted undertakings under section 19(1)(b) of the WIA in relation to South West Water Limited's contravention of Condition J and/or M and failure to meet the standards of performance prescribed by the Water Supply and Sewerage Services (Customer Service Standards) Regulations 1989 (as amended).
 South West Water Limited gave Ofwat a formal undertaking to improve (at shareholders' expense) its systems and processes by March 2011.
+In October 2011, Ofwat accepted an undertaking from SWS under s19(1)(b) of the WIA following SWS's breach of its leakage targets in 2009-2010 and 2010-2011.
+SWS committed to achieve its leakage reduction targets for the following four years.
+Ofwat also required SWS to return £5 million to its customers at its shareholders' expense.